shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 - All documentation scanning and categorization is logged
 - Debug information can be viewed by enabling debug mode
 - Errors during documentation processing are logged to the application log
+- Debug messages are pushed to the stash and can be displayed in templates

 ## Troubleshooting

 If documentation is not appearing as expected:

 1. Check that the file is in the correct directory
+2. Verify that the path in `documentation_config.json` is correct
-2. Verify that the user has the appropriate role to view the documentation
+3. Verify that the user has the appropriate role to view the documentation
-3. Ensure the file has a supported extension (.md, .tt, .html, .txt)
+4. Ensure the file has a supported extension (.md, .tt, .html, .txt)
-4. Check the logs for any errors in the documentation scanning process
+5. Check the logs for any errors in the documentation scanning process
-5. Verify that the file follows the correct naming conventions
+6. Verify that the file follows the correct naming conventions
-6. Check that the documentation controller is properly initialized
+7. Check that the documentation controller is properly initialized
+8. Enable debug mode to see more detailed information

 ## Maintenance